-The parent or guardian has the right to examine all relevant school records pertaining to his or her child.
+The parent or guardian has the right to examine all relevant school records pertaining to his or her child and request corrections.

-The parent or guardian has the right to examine all relevant school records pertaining to his or her child within (5) school days after each request has been made by the parent or guardian, either orally or in writing.
+The parent/guardian has the right to examine all relevant school records pertaining to the parent/guardian's child within (5) school days after each request has been made by the parent/guardian, either orally or in writing.
 The school shall charge a fee not to exceed the actual cost of furnishing copies.
 No charge shall be made for providing up to two transcripts or up to two verifications of various records for any former student.
 No charge shall be made to locate or retrieve any student records.
-(Education Code (http://leginfo.legislature.ca.gov/faces/codes_displayexpandedbranch.xhtml?
+(Education Code 49065)